webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 The reason is it's inflexible.
 The 2 techniques above work in every situation whereas using `window.innerWidth` and `window.innerHeight` only work in one specific situation, when you want to fill the page.
-We've already shown the techniques above fill the page just find but they also work in every other situation.
+We've already shown the techniques above fill the page just fine but they also work in every other situation.

-Having the canvas *not* fill page.
+Having the canvas *not* fill the page.
 Like a diagram in an article Or in an editor with a toolbar.

 It's not more work to use the first 2 techniques so it seems silly to use